ahmedmohamedreda/Exam_Q4/README.md

-# Selenium - Page Object Model
+# Selenium - SHAFT_ENGINE

 ## What is it
-Selenium POM (Page Object Model) is a Java framework that provides ability to describe your web application as a hierarchy of models.
-It also adds helper methods for most common functions such us double click, or get value.
+SHAFT is a unified test automation engine.
+Powered by best-in-class frameworks, SHAFT provides a wizard-like syntax to drive your automation efficiently, maximize your ROI, and minimize your learning curve.
+Stop reinventing the wheel.
+Upgrade now:

 ## Requirements
 ```
-• Java 8
+• Java 15
 ```

 ## Dependencies